Starlink Internet Review: Plans, Pricing, and Speeds

 Starlink is easily the best choice for gaming over satellite internet.

 Not to mention that if you’re on a service with low data caps, you’ll easily chew through your allotment by playing and downloading games.
-Plenty of games and consoles have automatic updates that will use up your data when you are not actively playing.
+Plenty of games and consoles have automatic updates that will use your data when you are not actively playing.

 But Starlink customers who are gamers say they can finally get online to play with friends.